 Brantley graduated from Brigham Young University with a Bachelor of Science in statistics with an emphasis in biostatistics, and a Masters of Statistics from the University of Utah.
 During his time at BYU, he worked on the leadership team of Dr. Dan Williams, conducting the 2012 Utah Colleges Exit Poll, and co-authored an article entitled Optimizing the synthesis and properties of Al-modifed anatase catalyst supports by statistical experimental design with Betsy Olsen.
 At the U of U, he helped found the Public Health Community Engaged Scholars, assisted Dr. Lisa Gren and Dr. Kim Shoaf on the Davis County influenza outbreak monitoring platform, and managed the survey at Primary Children’s Hospital, which helped produce the Social Media Use among Parents and Caregivers of a Child with Cancer manuscript with Dr. Yelena Wu.

-Brantley’s hobbies include hiking, recreational sports, board and computer games, reading, and staying current with national and international news.
+Brantley’s hobbies include hiking, gardening, recreational sports, board and computer games, reading, and staying current with national and international news.
 He is bilingual in English and Portuguese and enjoys learning about other people and cultures.

 Department of Technology Services Staff